jmcs/turnstile/README.rst

 Adding subcommands
 ------------------
-Turnstile looks for command extensions in 'turnstile.commands' entry points.
+Turnstile looks for command extensions in `turnstile.commands` entry points.

-To make a new subcommand create a 'click <http://click.pocoo.org>`_ command named `cmd` and add the module with command to your setup.py entry points in the 'turnstile.commands' group.
+To make a new subcommand create a `click <http://click.pocoo.org>`_ command named `cmd` and add the module with command to your setup.py entry points in the 'turnstile.commands' group.

 Known Issues